 - About Us

 The Student Assistance Program is experienced in working with today’s youth.
-Our staff are contracted in both public and private schools in Brown County to help students who are struggling academically.
+Our staff can be contracted in both public and private schools in Brown County to help students who are struggling academically.
 These students often need extra assistance due to mental health concerns or issues at home.

 The Student Assistance Program is a cost-effective means of delivering a comprehensive array of programming to the students who need it.
 Each school determines the amount of time our staff will be involved, and the level and/or type of services to be delivered.